San Antonio Neighborhoods

 Bulverde's pace is its selling point and its honest trade-off.
 The Tejas Rodeo Company at 401 Obst Road runs a traditional Texas rodeo every Saturday night — bull riders, barrel racers, and a family atmosphere that is as local as it gets.
 The Dark Sky Outdoor Lighting Ordinance, passed in 2022, keeps the night sky genuinely dark — a rare thing in the San Antonio metro.
 The City's Certified Scenic City designation reflects a community that has chosen open space and Hill Country character over commercial density.
 According to the City of Bulverde (bulverdetx.gov), Bulverde Community Park at 29815 Bulverde Lane offers 13 acres of amenities, and Kleck Park at 31800 Stahl Road covers more than 43 acres with looped walking trails.

-Guadalupe River State Park — with tubing, hiking, camping, fishing, and swimming along one of the clearest rivers in Texas — sits approximately 18 miles from Bulverde.
+Guadalupe River State Park — with tubing, hiking, camping, fishing, and swimming — sits approximately 18 miles from Bulverde.
 Honey Creek State Natural Area, a guided walk through pristine Hill Country limestone terrain, is accessible through Guadalupe River State Park.
-Canyon Lake, one of the premier water recreation destinations in central Texas, is a few miles east via TX-46.
+Canyon Lake, one of the premier water recreation destinations in the state, is a few miles east via TX-46.
+(Source: City of Bulverde, bulverdetx.gov)

 • Tejas Rodeo Company — Saturday night rodeo, 401 Obst Road, a genuine Hill Country tradition